au-ts/microkit_tutorial/website/src/part4.md

 Our goal is to have a Linux virtual machine start that then gets the word from `{{TUTORIAL_WORD_URL}}` which it sends to the VMM for it to give to the Wordle server.

-In the Microkit it is possible to describe a VM using the `virtual_machine` element.
+In Microkit it is possible to describe a VM using the `virtual_machine` element.
 It is very similar to a PD in that it has its own TCB, VSpace and CSpace.

 There are a few pieces in order to create a VMM and VM in the system description, so I have given the description